 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'installing the CLI', 'enabling desktop app integration', 'signing in (single or multi-account)', 'reading/injecting/running secrets via op'.
+Specificity | Lists multiple specific concrete actions: installing the CLI, enabling desktop app integration, signing in (single or multi-account), reading/injecting/running secrets via op.
 These are distinct, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('Set up and use 1Password CLI') and when ('Use when installing the CLI, enabling desktop app integration, signing in, or reading/injecting/running secrets').
-Has explicit 'Use when...' clause with specific trigger scenarios. | 3 / 3 |
+Completeness | Clearly answers both what ('Set up and use 1Password CLI') and when ('Use when installing the CLI, enabling desktop app integration, signing in, or reading/injecting/running secrets via op') with explicit trigger scenarios. | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: '1Password', 'CLI', 'op', 'secrets', 'signing in', 'desktop app integration'.
-Covers both the product name and the command-line tool name (op) that users would reference. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: '1Password', 'CLI', 'op', 'secrets', 'signing in', 'desktop app integration', 'injecting'.
+Covers the tool name, command name, and common use cases. | 3 / 3 |

 Total | 12 / 12 Passed |